johndgiese/dotvim/README.md

 On Windows you will have to find the executable online.

-#### Vipy Plugin
+#### Python-Jedi

-If you want to use the vipy plugin you will need to install ipython and pyzmq, and finally run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy).
-Basically it is:

-    sudo apt-get update
-    sudo apt-get install libzmq-dev
-    sudo apt-get install python-zmq
+If you do much python work, then you absolutely need the [vim-jedi plugin](https://github.com/davidhalter/jedi-vim)!
+This is the most amazing plugin ever!
+You need to install a python dependency using:

+    pip install jedi

 #### Make Programs for various File Types